 In the Early Years, the focus is upon the child's own personal history and being able to order events throughout the day or across the week.

 At Key Stage 1 the emphasis is on the children learning about how things were in the past in relation to how they are now.
 The children identify the similarities and differences between the past and modern day life.
-They learn about significantly influential past events and people, such as The Great Fire of London, Florence Nightingale and Alexander Graham Bell.
+They learn about significantly influential past events and people, such as History Makers, Florence Nightingale and Great Explorers.
 The teachers use a cross curricular approach and the majority of their literacy work is linked to their topic.

 At Key Stage 2, History is taught through a cross curricular approach.
-The topics covered are: changes in Britain from the Stone Age to the Iron Age, Ancient Egypt, Ancient Greece, the Roman Empire, the Mayan Civilisation, the Anglo Saxons and the Scots, the Vikings, studying Cockermouth, for the local history topic and World War II.
+The topics covered are: Local History Study, changes in Britain from the Stone Age to the Iron Age, the Shang Dynasty, the Roman Empire, Ancient Greece, the Mayan Civilisation, the Anglo Saxons and the Scots, the Vikings, The Battle of Britain and historical cultural diversity and it's impact on the wider world.

 There is a strong emphasis on the children understanding the chronology of the events and being able to place the events in historic order using a timeline.
-Wherever possible, we incorporate visits, visitors and artefacts to support and enrich the children’s understanding of history.
+Wherever possible, we incorporate visits and visitors to support and enrich the children’s understanding of history.